m4lky/certificate-authority/README.md

 mkdir newcerts
 ```

-You will also need to generate a file that will be used to track all certificates signed by CA
+You will also need to generate a file that will be used as a database of signed certs
 ```bash
 touch index.txt
 ```

-Finally, you will need to create a database file for the certificate authority
+Finally, you will need to create a file for tracking the certificates signed by the CA
 ```bash
 echo '01' > serial
 ```

+If you have followed this section you should now have the following files
+ - `ca.key` = private key for the CA
+ - `ca.crt` = certificate for the CA
+ - `newcerts` directory
+ - `index.txt`
+ - `serial`

+---

 ### 3. Configure environment